 - Negotiation Tactics & Strength the Agent Has

-This Will Bring You, Interested & Competitive Buyers From the Pool of Buyers, That Will Influence the Final Price.
+The Process Will Bring You, Interested & Competitive Offers From the Pool of Buyers, That Will Influence the Final Price

-It is the ‘Process of Selling‘ not the ‘Promise of a Price’ that will get you Top Dollar.
+So, it’s the ‘PROCESS of Selling‘ NOT the ‘Promise of a Price’ that will get you Top Dollar.